 Charlie’s Place is a church serving the community.
 This church runs various services throughout the week with fun activities and simple services to those who may be in need.
 Their clothing giveaways are during the week, which is something you must signup for.
 Clothing is ready to be distributed on Tuesdays and Thursdays with the addition of the second Saturday of every month.

 SOME (so others might eat) is described as an interfaith community group.
 From their location in Washington, D.C. they provide hot meals, clothes, and even showers.
-Their clothing to anyone and everyone on Tuesdays and Fridays during the morning.
+The distribute their clothing to anyone and everyone on Tuesdays and Fridays during the morning hours.
 An ID must be present for you to search for the clothes you may need.